stacksjs/bun-spreadsheets/README.md

 <!-- [![npm downloads][npm-downloads-src]][npm-downloads-href] -->
 <!-- [![Codecov][codecov-src]][codecov-href] -->

-# Bun Spreadsheets
+# Spreadsheets

 Easily generate spreadsheets, like CSVs and Excel files.

 ## ☘️ Features

-- Generate CSV files
-- Generate Excel files
+- Generate CSV & Excel files
 - Store spreadsheets to disk
 - Download spreadsheets as a Response object
 - Simple API for creating and manipulating spreadsheets
+- Library & CLI support
 - Fully typed
-- Optimized for Bun
 - Lightweight & dependency-free

 ## 🤖 Usage

+There are two ways to interact with `ts-spreadsheets`: via the CLI or as a library.

+### Library

+As a library, you will want to make sure to install it in your project:

 ```bash
 bun install ts-spreadsheets
 ```

-Now, you can use it in your project:
+_Now, you can use the library in your project:_

 ```ts
 import { createSpreadsheet, spreadsheet } from 'ts-spreadsheets'